 It’s currently unknown how opioids cause hearing loss.
 Opiates work by affecting the brainstem where “life” functions take place like heartbeat and breathing.
 Opioids suppress these functions as a side effect of pain reduction.

 Opioids may be reducing the blood flow to the ears.
 This could be starving the cells of oxygen and nutrients.
 Unlike other parts of your body, the inner ear has cells that don’t heal or regenerate if damaged.

 We should note that over the counter painkillers like Tylenol have been shown to cause the same damage.
 Many doctors are now discouraging and closely monitoring people using Tylenol with opioids.

 - Ask your doctor about alternatives to opioids.
 Depending on why you take them, these may include home exercise, physical therapy, OTC painkillers (that can also cause hearing loss).
 They may also recommend lifestyle changes like an anti-inflammatory diet, stretching, or taking up chair yoga.

 - Be aware of how much you’re taking.
 If you can reduce usage following your doctor’s guidance, do so.

 - Get your hearing checked regularly.
 Let your audiologist know that you’re taking opioids.

-- If you start to notice a sudden change in hearing, schedule an appointment with your audiologist and prescribing doctor immediately.
+- If you start to notice a sudden change in hearing or vision, or a ringing called tinnitus; schedule an appointment with your audiologist and prescribing doctor immediately.